Full-time: One year, Part-time: Two years

 Throughout the programme students will engage in a range of learning activities including lectures, seminars, tourism management-related projects, presentations, group work and many more.

 Assessment on each of the module(s) is designed to maximise the students’ learning in relation to subject-specific knowledge and personal ability to use problem-solving skills within a real working environment.
 Additional inter-personal skills include communication, teamwork and active learning shared with others.
-Assessment types include reports, essays, oral and multi-media presentations, debates and a management consultancy dissertation or a Management Consultancy Project.
+Assessment types include reports, essays, oral and multi-media presentations, debates and a Management Consultancy Project.